 Each year, a limited amount of funding is available to support tree planting projects through Georgia Tree Council's Georgia ReLeaf program.
 Eligible projects must fall into one of two categories: 1) Tree planting on public property to replace canopy lost to storms or 2) Tree planting projects that honor or benefit military veterans.
-The grant deadline for this year's regular Georgia ReLeaf funding was June 30.
+The grant deadline for this year's regular Georgia ReLeaf funding will be announced later in the year.

 Government agencies, non-profit organizations and educational institutions are eligible to apply

 The Georgia ReLeaf Program is not intended for the purpose of beautification tree plantings.

 The objectives of the Georgia ReLeaf Program are to:

 1) Restore the environmental, economic, and social health of Georgia communities

 2) Help sustain health and diversity in Georgia’s urban forests

 4) Improve planning efforts of city administrators, municipal tree departments and tree boards

 5) Provide opportunities and recognition for veterans who have served our country in the armed forces.